benitsch/decluttering/README.md

-## Setup your environment to run the code:
+## Setup your environment to run the code
 1. Install 64 Bit version of Python at https://www.python.org/downloads/
 2. Install pandas for csv file read
 	- pip install pandas